 How to Handle Sales Objections: A Framework for Every Pushback

-Most reps freeze when they hear pushback because they haven't practiced their responses.
-According to Gong's analysis of 300M+ cold calls, the top-performing reps don't avoid objections — they anticipate them and respond with practiced confidence.
+Every cold call has objections.
+The only question is whether you'll be ready when they come.
+Most reps freeze on pushback because they've never practiced their responses.
+According to Gong's analysis of 300M+ cold calls, the top-performing reps don't avoid objections.
+They anticipate them and respond with practiced confidence.

 How to Handle Objections in Sales Calls